Call for Proposals

-Evaluation criteria: All abstracts will be evaluated by our reviewers following those THREE criteria (note: not all criteria will apply to all study types)
+Evaluation criteria: All abstracts will be evaluated by our reviewers following those FOUR criteria (note: not all criteria will apply to all study types)

 All abstracts will be considered for posters or podium presentations.
 Posters will have to be displayed on one slide and podium presentations will be given 10 minutes for presentation and 5 minutes for questions.